SciML/HighDimPDE.jl/docs/src/index.md

 subject to initial and boundary conditions.

-**HighDimPDE.jl** implements schemes that break down the curse of dimensionality, including
+**HighDimPDE.jl** implements solver algorithms that break down the curse of dimensionality, including

 * the [Deep Splitting scheme](@ref deepsplitting)